kdave/git-next/README.md

 There are similar tools, but they track the branch assembly instructions in a way that was (for me) inconvienient to maintain.
 Previous version was a mockery written in shell which was hard to extend.

+Hilights:

+* the config is in a separate file
+* ... can be tracked externally in git as well
+* ... sections can be copied, renamed, quick-tested, archived
+* ... in-place comments help tracking status
+* currently, only the commands are printed
+* ... so dangerous operations are not immediatelly destructive
+* ... you'll see exactly what's going to be executed
+* ... ... and that the git web tools are cool but git command line is really powerful

 License: [GPL 2](https://www.gnu.org/licenses/gpl-2.0.html)